LucaZanoliniProfessional/LucaZanoliniProfessional.github.io/2025-11-24-notification-repricing.md

 This architecture shifts repricing from a **polling model** to a **reactive, event-driven model**.
 As soon as an offer changes, my system knows — and can respond — instantly.

-## The Plot Twist: Batch Repricing Isn’t Metered
+## Batch Repricing Isn't Metered

-After building the notification pipeline, I revisited Amazon’s documentation and confirmed something surprising:
+After building the notification pipeline, I revisited Amazon's documentation and confirmed something surprising:

 **getItemOffersBatch is a POST endpoint, not a GET endpoint.**